Arse09/just-an-ecs/README.md

 ## License

-This project contains code originally authored by fireveined (see OLDLICENSE.md) All modifications and new code by Arse09 are licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details